maikschneider/bw_cache_uri/README.md

 ## Post Processor

-After receiving the remote content custom post processors can be applied to transform the content, e.g. to wrap or remove text.
+After receiving the remote content, custom post processors can be applied to transform the content, e.g. to wrap or remove text.
 To register a new processor, add the following TypoScript:

 ```